 New Sanctuary Movement of Philadelphia: Facebook, Instagram, Twitter / X

 Imagine not knowing how to plan for your future.
 Hiding for fear of deportation.
-Worrying about your family and education.
-Being harassed for your skin color or accent.
+Worrying about your family and education — worrying about stepping outside to go to work, shop for groceries, pick their kids up from school.
 That’s what many immigrants are dealing with today.
 Ask how they’re doing.
 Lend an ear without interrupting.
 Give them your unwavering support.
-A text, call or a get-together can go a long way.
+A text, call, get-together and care package can go a long way.

 Immigrants live, work and operate businesses in every Philadelphia neighborhood.
 You’ll find concentrations in the S. 9th Street (formerly Italian) Market, Chinatown, West Philadelphia, Pennsport, along Washington Avenue, Port Richmond, North 5th Street, and the Northeast.